 Arrival and Boarding

-Upon arrival, look for the arrivals and departures board at the station.
+Upon arrival at the station, look for the arrivals and departures board at the station.
 It’s easiest to find your train number as opposed to searching by city.
 The final city of the train’s destination is listed on the board.
 So if you’re stopping somewhere before the final destination, you will not see your stop listed.
 For example, if you are going to Florence like we were, but your train’s final destination is Milan, that is what will be listed.
 Again, search for the train number and even the train type as opposed to the city.
 We made sure to arrive early enough to check everything out and figure out what we were doing.

 If you do not see your departure listed, don’t panic.
 The board updates continuously and oftentimes departures are listed no more than 20 minutes out.
+You can always ask staff for assistance.

 Find your platform using the assigned numbers as soon as you can.
 Sometimes there is limited time between the platform listing reflecting on the board and the actual departure time.